 The development of technology provides new opportunities for businesses to grow.
 This concerns proximity marketing.
-Using proximity marketing technology, the ad campaigns reach a more personal level with their audience, adding a more engaging and personalized touch.
+When businesses implement proximity marketing, the ad campaigns reach a more personal level with their audience, adding a more engaging and personalized touch.

 In this article, we’ll cover what proximity marketing is and what benefits it brings to businesses.